poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 ## Trick to pause the program execution
 CPU will interrupt the program whenever it sees data int 3.
 So, we just have to rewrite the data at the address `0x498223` with the data []byte{0xcc} to pause the program.

 Does that mean we have to rewrite the binary at `0x498223`?
 No, we can write it using ptrace.

+## Ptrace to rescue

 ptrace allows us to rewrite the registers and write the data at the given address.